Quality improvement in mental health care

 Quality improvement involves designing and redesigning work processes and systems that deliver health care with better outcomes and lower cost, wherever this can be achieved.
 The King’s Fund has called for the widespread adoption of quality improvement approaches in order to improve patients’ experiences of care at a time of increasing financial and workforce pressures.
 It is important that mental health care trusts are included in this.

-Our aims are to:
+Our aims with this project were to:

 • promote better understanding of quality improvement within the mental health care sector